la-haute-societe/craft-uptime-robot/README.md

 # Uptime Robot plugin for Craft CMS 3.x

-Monitor your Craft CMS sites with [Uptime Robot][uptime-robot-site].
+Monitor your Craft CMS sites with [Uptime Robot][uptime-robot-site] from the control panel.

 ## Requirements